Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     $ python trainer.py --trainer "$TRAINER_CONFIG" --model "$MODEL_CONFIG" [...]

 An alternative for environment variables could be to instantiate the CLI with :code:`env_parse=True`.
-In this case the the help shows the names of the environment variables for all options.
-A global config would be given in :code:`PL_CONFIG` and there wouldn't be a need to specify any command line argument.
+In this case the help shows the names of the environment variables for all options.
+A global config would be given in
+:code:`PL_CONFIG` and there wouldn't be a need to specify any command line argument.

 It is also possible to set a path to a config file of defaults.
 If the file exists it would be automatically loaded without having to specify any command line argument.
 Arguments given would override the values in the default config file.
-To load a defaults file :code:`my_cli_defaults.yaml` in current working directory would be implemented as:
+Loading a defaults file :code:`my_cli_defaults.yaml` in the current working directory would be implemented as:

 .. testcode::